trail.cam

 How to Photograph Foxes, Owls, and Bobcats: A Fieldcraft Guide to Elusive Animals

 How to photograph foxes, owls, and bobcats: learn their habits, read sign, time the light, hide well, and stay ethical.
-Fieldcraft
+Fieldcraft beats any lens.

 How to Set Up a DSLR Camera Trap: Flash, Focus, and Triggers